 It seems Americans are always relocating to new cities, states and homes.
 The National Association of Realtors estimates the average tenure of a family in a home to be approximately nine years while FiveThirtyEight says Americans move just over 11 times during their lives.
-The entire process of moving home with a family is one that can be costly and stressful and therefore, requires some degree of planning and budgeting if hiccups are to be minimized.
+The entire process of moving home with a family is one that can be costly and stressful and therefore, requires some degree of planning and budgeting if hiccups are to be minimized, including learning how to merge finances when getting married.
 Whether you’re considering downsizing into a smaller or tiny home or moving into your dream home, take a look at these budgeting tips that will pay off as you get ready to move your family and settle in to your new place.

 Make A Moving Budget – On Paper